phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

 If you are well prepared, with good resources behind you that explains adequately reasonably accommodations there is no reason why your requests should be rejected.
 However it important to note that "reasonable" is highly subjective to interpretation, it's important during your requests to reduce the subjective interpretation and explaining succinctly why you need the accommodations, leaving little room for

-This guide is also specific to typical office environments, I don't have enough personal experience to contribute to other working environments which may be hostile to the neurodiverse (however, I'd like to research this and update this guide at a later date);  you may work in a retail shop for example, or in a factory or on a building site also need reasonable adjustments, perhaps in a environment that may be even more hostiles to your needs due to extreme social bias.
+This guide is also specific to typical office environments, I don't have enough personal experience to contribute to other working environments which may be hostile to the neurodiverse (however, I'd like to research this and update this guide at a later date);  you may work in a retail shop for example, or in a factory or on a building site and you also need reasonable adjustments, perhaps in a environment that may be even more hostiles to your needs due to extreme social bias.

 ## Asking for accommodations..